demergent-labs/azle/the_azle_book/src/caveats.md

 ## Promises

 Though promises are implemented, the underlying queue that handles asynchronous operations is very simple.
 This queue will not behave exactly as queues from the major JS engines.

+## JSON.parse and StableBTreeMap float64 values

+It seems to be only some `float64` values cannot be successfully stored and retrieved with a `StableBTreeMap` using `stableJson` because of this bug with JSON.parse: https://github.com/bellard/quickjs/issues/206

+This will also affect stand-alone usage of `JSON.parse`.